 - Sometimes it is hard to know exactly what has happened.
-Therefore even if you only suspect a data breach has occurred it is best to report it so that any negative impact can be prevented.
+Therefore, even if you only suspect a data breach has occurred it is best to report it so that any negative impact can be prevented.
 If it turns out that there was no data breach after all, nothing has been lost in reporting it. - The data subject / organisation remains increasingly vulnerable, the longer a data breach is uncontained and unreported.
-This may lead to further sharing of the restricted or highly restricted information. - The General Data Protection Regulation (GDPR) places a duty on organisations to report certain types of personal data breach to the Information Commissioner's Office within 72 hours of becoming aware of the breach.
-Suspecting or knowing that a breach has occurred and delaying reporting reduces the time available for the Data Protection Officer to understand and assist with a response and still meet legal compliance.
-Where the breach does not affect personal data, time is still critical and may have contractual or legal implications.
+This may lead to further sharing of the restricted or highly restricted information.